 - If your child shows symptoms of COVID-19 at school, you will collect them from school immediately.

 - When dropping off and picking up, you will strictly adhere to the school timings for your child.

 - Only one adult will attend Nursery with your child and you will only bring siblings if necessary.

 - You will leave the premises promptly at the beginning and end of each day.

 - Your child can only bring into Nursery a bag of spare clothes and they must not bring any toys or other items from home.

 - You will help teach your child good hand and toilet hygiene and also how to cough into their elbow or a tissue.

-- Read all letters/messages/emails that are sent home.
+- You will read all letters/messages/emails that are sent home.

 - You need to inform the school immediately of any changes to parents/carer and emergency contacts details.

-- You need to support the staff in their efforts to create ‘as safe as possible’ environment during this crisis.
+- You will support the staff in their efforts to create ‘as safe as possible’ environment during this crisis.

 - You will access home learning on Tapestry for your child when appropriate, for example if your family are self-isolating but well.

 - Government guidance may alter for specific areas of the country as new variants of covid-19 appear and you will therefore follow all current guidance for Erdington whilst on the school premises.